Starting Out

 MFT cameras execute stacks much faster than larger systems.
 This speed advantage outweighs, for me, all disadvantages that MFT has on paper.
 I have consistently been able to get better results from the small discontinued Olympus E-M1 II that I bought for the purpose than what I get from my three and five times more expensive and otherwise superior FF Nikons.
 The main reason is that I can shoot a stack with the Olympus in a fraction of the time it takes with the Nikons, which dramatically improves the odds that the bugs won't budge.
 The speed gap wouldn't have to be this large if Nikon's stacking implementation weren't so pathetic: the sequence is initiated by selecting an item from a sub-submenu rather than by pressing the shutter button; it takes forever to commence; the aperture opens and closes between exposures, which wastes time and introduces gratuitous vibrations; and there is no telling what the bug is up to because the viewfinder blacks out for the entire sequence.

 A nice fringe benefit of the Olympus system is that its autofocus hunts much less in the macro range than Nikon’s.
 Autofocus is generally dismissed as being too unreliable for macro work, but with today’s focus-by-wire lenses I find it useful for quickly getting focus and magnification into the ballpark.
 There are also situations in which manual focus is not an option because reaching for the focusing ring risks scaring off the bug.
 When using autofocus, one just has to remember to set the camera to “back button focus”.
-This decouples the AF-activation from the shutter button, so that the camera doesn't go focus hunting at the start of the the sequence.
+This decouples the AF-activation from the shutter button so that the camera doesn't go focus hunting at the start of the the sequence.
 The sundry camera settings required for focus stacking can be conveniently saved and recalled as a single user setting.
 I use the three user settings available on the Olympus for three sets of stacking parameters where I vary step size from small to large for magnifications from small to large.
 The camera has a fully articulated screen, which is a godsend for work in awkward positions where the viewfinder is useless and a tilt-only screen is made illegible by sky reflections.

 Lens